 6.1.
-DPIAs
+Data Protection Impact Assessments (DPIAs)

-The GDPR introduces a new obligation on us to do a Data Protection Impact Assessment (DPIA) before carrying out processing likely to result in a high risk to individuals' interests.
+We understand that we have a legal obligation to do a Data Protection Impact Assessment (DPIA) before carrying out processing likely to result in a high risk to individuals' interests.
+We will use the ICO template to help us get this right.
+When it involves surveillance cameras, we will use the government guidance and template, Data protection impact assessments for surveillance cameras.
 If our DPIA identifies a high risk which we cannot mitigate, we must consult the ICO before proceeding.